fission/fission/Documentation/docs-site/content/upgrade-from-v0.3.md

 draft: false
 ---

-## TL;DR
+## Introduction

-ThirdPartyResource is replaced by CustomResource and will be entirely deprecated in Kubernetes 1.8.
+Kubernetes ThirdPartyResources ("TPR") are replaced by CustomResourceDefinitions ("CRD").
+TPRs have been deprecated and are removed in Kubernetes 1.8.

-Since Fission stores state in TPR, we need to migrate from TPRs to CRDs for future Kubernetes release.
+Since Fission stores state in TPRs, we need to migrate this state from TPRs to CRDs while upgrading.

-Below we describe a tool for migrating your TPRs to CRDs.
+Follow the instructions below if you're upgrading a Fission 0.2.1 or 0.3.0 cluster to 0.4.
+If you're using a pre-0.2 Fission cluster, use the [upgrade guide from 0.1 to 0.2]() and then upgrade to 0.4.0.

 ## How to Upgrade

-1. Get the v0.4-rc CLI
+1. Get the 0.4.0-rc CLI
 2. Get the Fission state from v0.3 install
-3. Upgrade to Fission v0.4.0-rc
+3. Upgrade to Fission 0.4.0-rc
 4. Upgrade Kubernetes cluster version to 1.7.x or higher
 5. Remove all TPR definition (for Kubernetes 1.7.x)
 6. Restore Fission state into CRDs